|

 and ethical conduct” these financial professionals subscribed to?
 And if

+there is one, is this code flawed?
 Just recently, the G20 Leaders who gathered in Pittsburg, United

 States, agreed to “tough regulation” for the financial industry in the

+midst of recovery!
 This current global economic recession, and many has remarked as the

 worse in their lifetime, has brought into sharp focus the very behavior